-- Grand Design RV requests that you please notify us in writing of any change in: - Your Address, - Ownership of the unit, or - if your RV is ever stolen, totaled or destroyed.
+- Grand Design RV requests that you please notify us in writing of any change in:

+- Address,

+- Ownership, or

+- if your RV is ever stolen or totaled.

 Please remember to contact us if you sell your RV or if you have purchased a previously owned (used) Grand Design RV and are NOT the original owner.